chantra/draft-dot-for-insecure-delegation/draft-bretelle-dprive-dot-for-insecure-delegations.md

 It would be possible to authenticate the nameservers of the insecure delegation using PKIX, relying on an existing trust model and trust anchors.

-While simple, a single trusted CA that break the trust (voluntarily or involuntarily), can issue certificate for any domains, allowing an attacker to potentially impersonate both the application and the DoT server.
+While simple, a single trusted CA that breaks said trust (voluntarily or involuntarily), can issue certificate for any domains, allowing an attacker to potentially impersonate both the application and the DoT server.